Slip Resistance Testing Standards in 2021

 The Bottom Line for the Property Owner

-Those who suffer from slip-and-fall accidents are the accident victims, their family members, and the property owners/managers who are often involuntarily the cause of the accident and must pay damages — either directly or through increased insurance premiums and additional policies written.
-Many other parties benefit financially from these accidents or sale of the slippery flooring that often causes them: flooring vendors, hospitals, physicians, physical therapists, lawyers, expert witnesses, and (through increased premiums) property insurers.
-Having a valid method of assessing floor safety would therefore seem to be of most immediate value to property owners/managers.
+Those who suffer from slip-and-fall accidents are the accident victims, as well as their family members, and the property owners/managers who are often involuntarily the cause of the accident and must pay damages — either directly or through increased insurance premiums and additional policies written.
+Many other parties benefit financially from these accidents or sale of the slippery flooring that often causes the life-changing or life-ending falls: flooring vendors, hospitals, physicians, physical therapists, lawyers, expert witnesses, “safety institutes” and “tile councils”, and (through increased premiums) property insurers.
+Having a valid method of assessing floor safety would therefore seem to be of most immediate value to property owners/managers and architects.

-The slip testers that are valid for the appropriate purposes today are
+The slip resistance test devices that are valid for the appropriate purposes today are

 No one of these slip resistance testers is capable of doing all the tasks that might be needed.
 However, the three slip test devices listed above allow the user ample capability for prevention and analysis of slip and fall accidents in almost any situation.